 Dip the filled and flour-dusted chiles into the egg mixture until well coated, forming a little cocoon.
 Coat each chile one at a time just prior to frying.

-Carefully place the egg-coated chile rellenos in the hot oil, about 2 at a time.
+Carefully place the egg-coated chiles rellenos in the hot oil, about 2 at a time.
 Fry until golden brown, turning once.

 Drain the chiles on a plate lined with paper towels to remove excess oil.
 Change paper towels 2 to 3 times to absorb excess oil.

-Now comes the moment of truth, serving and eating the chiles rellenos.
-To serve, plate a chile relleno on a plate and drizzle with warm salsa ranchero and serve a with a warm flour tortilla.
+Now comes the moment of truth: serving and eating the chiles rellenos.
+To serve, plate a chile relleno on a plate, drizzle with warm salsa ranchero, and serve a with a warm (preferably homemade) flour tortilla.

 Love chiles rellenos and want to try a non-fried alternative?
-Try these recipes:
+Try these other recipes:

 - Chiles Rellenos de Camarones y Queso